TheLancashireman/DhG2/doc/CardFormat.md

 The full set of header lines is described in the following sections.
 Lines with unrecognised keywords are ignored with a warning message.

-### Name

-This mandatory line is the name of the person as normally written.
+* Name: - This mandatory line is the name of the person as normally written.
 DhG splits this name into parts based on space characters; the last part is considered to be the surname.
 In the example above, Bloggs is the surname.
 If you have someone called Cordelia Ponsomby-Smyth, the surname is Ponsomby-Smyth.
 However, in the case of Ludwig van Beethoven, "van" is considered to be a forename.

-### Uniq

-This mandatory line is the unique identifier for the person.
+* Uniq: - This mandatory line is the unique identifier for the person.
 Its value is a strictly positive integer number.

-### Male, Female, Unk

-This mandatory line specifies the sex of the person.
+* Male, Female, Unk - This mandatory line specifies the sex of the person.

-### Father

-This line is not strictly mandatory, but if you omit it, DhG2 cannot construct family trees.
+*  Father: - This line is not strictly mandatory, but if you omit it, DhG2 cannot construct family trees.
 It is therefore mandatory wherever it is known.
 The value is either "Name [Unique number]" or just "Name".
 The unique number is used by DhG2 to construct family trees.
 If only a name is provided, the name is used in some HTML pages but no lineage is inferred.

-### Mother

-This line is not strictly mandatory, but if you omit it, DhG2 cannot construct family trees.
+* Mother: - This line is not strictly mandatory, but if you omit it, DhG2 cannot construct family trees.
 It is therefore mandatory wherever it is known.

 The value is either "Name [Unique number]" or just "Name".
 The unique number is used by DhG2 to construct family trees.
 If only a name is provided, the name is used in some HTML pages but no lineage is inferred.

-### Private

-This line has no value part; it is either present or absent.
+* Private - This line has no value part; it is either present or absent.
 If present, it restricts the content of public web pages.

-### Version

-In principle, this line defines the structure version of the card file.
+* Version: - In principle, this line defines the structure version of the card file.
 DhG2 only supports version 2;
 version 1 was the first attempt and is now obsolete.

-The version is ignored by DhG2; it is retained for compatibility and might be re-introduced in the future if the structure changes.
+The Version line is retained for compatibility and might be re-introduced in the future if the structure changes again.

-### ToDo

-This line and any continuation lines are ignored by DhG2.
+* ToDo: - This line and any continuation lines are ignored by DhG2.
 You can use the keyword to remind you of research that is still needed.

-### Nickname

-You can use this to record a nickname that the person was known by.
+* Nickname: - You can use this to record a nickname that the person was known by.

-### Alias

-You can use this to record another name by which the person was known.
+* Alias: - You can use this to record another name by which the person was known.

-### Occupation

-If the person kept the same occupation for most of their life, you might want to record it using this keyword.
+* Occupation: - If the person kept the same occupation for most of their life, you might want to record it using this keyword.
 Continuation lines are processed.

-### Photo

-You might use this keyword to introduce a photo of the person.
+* Photo: - You might use this keyword to introduce a photo of the person.
 However, the usage isn't defined yet.

-### Source

-Gives information about the source of the information provided in the header.
+* Source: - Gives information about the source of the information provided in the header.
 Continuation lines are processed.

-### Note or Notes

-Additional free-format information.
-Continuation lines are processed.
+* Note: or Notes: - Additional free-format information.
+Continuation lines are accepted.

 ## The event section